 Immediate Time to Value refers to the value someone can find in your product, or brand, rapidly.
 When we say rapid here, we mean with a Usain Bolt kind of speed.

-This time to value is often best accompanied without a sign-up or other barriers of entry.
+This time to value is often best accompanied without a sign-up or other barriers to entry.
 It’s a tool to show your product’s capabilities and entice a user to sign up or want more from you.
 A great example of this is the Moz: Link Explorer tool.
+It drives customer adoption even before the customer signs up.

 Another example is the Idealista: Mortgage Calculator.